Prosthesis: Types

-A person's prosthesis should be designed and assembled according to the person's appearance and functional needs.
-For instance, a person may need a transradial prosthesis, but the person needs to choose between an aesthetic functional device, a myoelectric device, a body-powered device, or an activity specific device.
-The person's future goals and economical capabilities may help them choose between one or more devices.
+A person's prosthetic device should be designed and assembled to meet their individual appearance and functional needs.
+Depending on personal circumstances, co-morbidities, budget or health insurance coverage, and access to medical care, decisions may need to balance aesthetics and function.
+In addition, for some individuals, a myoelectric device, a body-powered device, or an activity-specific device may be appropriate options.
+The person's future goals and vocational aspirations and potential capabilities may help them choose between one or more devices.